What Is Primal Kitchen?

-However, Primal Kitchen Mayonnaise has been featured in some well-known publications, such as Shape, Glamour, and more.
-While most of the appearances were simply noting that the product is now available, the Glamour article claimed that Primal Kitchen might work as a “delicious and healthy alternative to traditional mayonnaise” after testing it out for themselves.
+Primal Kitchen Mayonnaise has also been featured in Shape, Glamour, and other well-known publications.
+While most of these appearances were simply noting that the product is now available, the Glamour article claimed that Primal Kitchen might work as a “delicious and healthy alternative to traditional mayonnaise” after testing it out for themselves.

-Primal Kitchen mayonnaise is manufactured by Primal Nutrition Inc. based out of Malibu, CA, although the company is not listed with the Better Business Bureau.
+From a company perspective, Primal Kitchen mayonnaise is manufactured by Primal Nutrition Inc. based out of Oxnard, CA, although the company is not listed with the Better Business Bureau.

 Primal Kitchen Pricing